Mayu Ishikawa

-Mayu Ishikawa (石川 真佑, Ishikawa Mayu) is a Japanese professional volleyball player from Okazaki City, Aichi, Prefecture.
+Mayu Ishikawa (石川 真佑, Ishikawa Mayu) is a Japanese professional volleyball player.
 She's a member of the Japan Women's National Volleyball Team, as one of its outside hitters.
-She competed at the 2020 Summer Olympics, in Women's volleyball.
+In 2025, she is assigned as the national team's captain, and currently plays for the club Igor Gorgonzola Novara.
+She won the title of 2024–25 Women's CEV Cup for the first time of the club's history.

-She currently plays for the club Toray Arrows.
+Ishikawa competed at the 2020 Summer Olympics and the 2024 Summer Olympics in Women's volleyball.
 She used to be the captain of Japan U-18 and U-20 national volleyball team.

 Personal life

-Ishikawa has one older sister and one older brother, Yūki Ishikawa, who is a member of Japan men's national volleyball team.
+Ishikawa has one older sister and one older brother, Yūki Ishikawa, who is the team captain of Japan men's national volleyball team.
 She was motivated by her siblings to start playing volleyball and her brother would always give good advice about spiking when she was in high school.